Mnux9/mnux9.github.io/posts/README.md

 ### Component choice

-- IO expander - i wanted to use a purpose made I2C PWM expander however i couldn't find a suitable one so in the end i decided to use a WCH general purpose MCU and write my own firmware for it.
+- MCU - I wanted to use a purpose made I2C PWM expander however i couldn't find a suitable one so in the end i decided to use a WCH general purpose MCU and write my own firmware for it.
+It is a really cheap mcu and comes in a simple to solder package so i choose it even tho i have never used it before.

 - for the mosfets i just used a few from modules i had lying on

+### Firmware
+- I used the openwch core for arduino IDE and made a simple firmware.
+On start it check for the adress jumpers and starts an i2c with the approiate address.
+After that it just waits for i2c traffic which trigers a function that interperts the messages and sets the PWM outputs.
+- A big problem with my first time trying to program a WCH chip was that i had no idea there were multiple kinds of programmers.
+The one i bought was just a WCH-Link, however for the CH32v003 i need a WCH-Link*E*.
+Oh well I ordered the right one and just developed the code on an UNO in the mean time.

 ### Circuitboard layout
 As always i used kicad, however this being a circuit with a lot of repeating layout I got to utilize some of its more advanced features and plugins.

+### Mistakes
+- This was my first time I used this microcontroller I expected there to be a few mistakes and ofc, on channels 2 and 4 i used a non PWM pins.
+- For some reason I also swapped the SCL and SDA... lol
+- While testing what component values to use and probing arround, i noticed there is no voltage on the output + terminals (which there should be because the switching is done through the negative).
+Turns out i reversed the silkscreen on the input.

 ### Applications
-- I connected it to a led strip light bar i and printed a magnetic mount for it so it can be mounted</w>
+- I setup a second revision of my universal IOT board (now the IOT friend :3) on a top of my rack and connected this expander to it.
+- Discovering that my Prusa 3D printer has support in home assistant i setup a little light for it which i setup to blink once a print finishes.

+### Conclusion
+- As somebody who always used pre-made libraries for i2c devices it was very fun to learn how it works and make my own library.
+- In the end im pretty rly happy with the device.